palumbamboo/se2-groupD/documentation/use-cases/Story2-UseCaseNarrative.md

 <b>Precondition</b>:

-* There should be an authorized teacher in a valid open lecture
+* The teacher should have logged in and he should be in a valid open lecture

 <b>Minimum guarantees</b>:  /